jwong236/outdecked/GOOGLE_CLOUD_DEPLOYMENT.md

   --set-env-vars FLASK_ENV=production,REQUEST_DELAY=2
 ```

-Your TopDeck will be available at the provided Cloud Run URL!
+Your OutDecked will be available at the provided Cloud Run URL!